grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 - **Version** Select the version you are using.
 Once the Prometheus type has been selected, a list of versions auto-populates using the Prometheus [buildinfo](https://semver.org/) API.
 The `Cortex` Prometheus type does not support this API so you will need to manually add the version.

-- **Incremental querying (beta)** - Beta.
-Changes the default behavior of relative queries to always request fresh data from the Prometheus instance.
+- **Incremental querying (beta)** - Changes the default behavior of relative queries to always request fresh data from the Prometheus instance.
 Enable this option to decrease database and network load.

 ### Other